 Discover how much you know with our eye-opening menopause questions below and learn more about what to expect in menopause!

-The average age for women beginning menopause is age 52 but the truth is, premature menopause can start for you as early as your late 30’s and menopause can come as late as your 60’s, though this is less common.
+A. The average age for women beginning menopause is age 52 but the truth is, premature menopause can start for you as early as your late 30’s and menopause can come as late as your 60’s, though this is less common.
 For most women, their menopause timeline lies more within the late forties to mid-50’s range.

 Most people think that menopause is a long process, but menopause actually occurs once you have officially gone 12 months without any menstrual bleeding.
 After that, you are considered to be post-menopausal, though for many that does not mean your symptoms are over!